Updated Mar 16, 2026 § For Pets

 Halo Collar 4 GPS

 Halo takes a fundamentally different approach.
-According to Halo’s product page, its dual-frequency GPS connects to 50+ satellites and is designed not just to track your dog but to actively prevent escapes.
+According to Halo’s product page, its dual-frequency GPS connects to 50+ satellites and is designed not just to track your dog but to actively prevent escapes (our Halo Collar review covers this in depth).
 The boundaries are stored directly on the collar and enforced locally.
 When your dog approaches a fence boundary, the collar delivers progressive feedback through sound, vibration, and optional static correction.

+In our testing with a Halo Collar 4, the boundary feedback triggered consistently within 3 feet of the virtual fence line.
 This is the core difference.
-Fi says “your dog escaped, here’s where they are.”
+Fi says “your dog escaped, here’s where they’re at.”
 Halo says “your dog is approaching the boundary, let’s redirect them now.”

 This is where Fi dominates.
 Completely.